 - Increase your protein intake following the event to aid the recovery process.

-- Invest in a post event sports massage.
+- Invest in a post event massage.
 This will help ease any muscle stiffness and soreness, and improve recovery rate.
 The best timing for a light massage is 1 to 3 days post event, or 3 to 5 days post event for a deeper tissue massage.
 You can also use a foam roller, massage stick or massage ball to ease up and loosen out tight areas.

 #ABPMarathon #ABPHalfand10K #SouthamptonMarathon #10k #5K #LondonMarathon